Should You Use Student Photos Online?

 • Remember, school uniforms and logos in images can quickly identify your school.

 • Don’t use student photos for their avatars.
 There are many free online tools where students can create a cartoon representation of themselves (find some here in the Teacher Challenge).
-Or the students can even draw their own avatar and take a photo of it.
+The students can even draw their own avatar and take a photo of it.

 • If you do use photos of students, don’t refer to the student by name (even their first name) in the caption under the photo or in the post.